 To customize the flavor of your fondant, simply replace the vanilla in the above recipe with a few drops of your favorite extract, such as almond, lemon, or orange.

 To use fondant, roll it out with a rolling pin on a surface coated with additional powdered sugar.
-For large sheets to cover cakes and cupcakes and for cutting out decorations, roll out a sheet about 1/8 inch thick.
+For large sheets to cover cakes and cupcakes and for cutting out decorations, roll out a sheet about ⅛-inch thick.
 If you are going to cover a cake, you might want to invest in a special wide rolling pin designed for fondant, try this fondant dough roller ($8.89, Walmart).